 - The Adjudication Panel shall, by presenting the opinion referred to in clause 49(d) or (e), set a deadline for the complainee (advertiser) to, respectively, modify the advertisement in question or stop the distribution thereof, taking into account the technical and organizational feasibility of the implementation of the resolution.

-- In the case referred to in the above clause 50, the Adjudication Panel shall order that the Advertising Council, in addition to delivering a copy of the resolution to the complainee, notify the advertising agency which produced the advertisement and the media which (have) distributed it.
-In the notification, the Advertising Council shall request these entities to appeal to advertisers and other entities which commissioned the production or distribution of the advertisement, for the implementation of the resolution.
-Appendix No. 3 to these Rules is a template of such a letter.
+- In the case referred to in the above clause 50, the Adjudication Panel shall order that the Advertising Council, in addition to delivering a copy of the resolution to the complainee, request the complainee to notify the advertising agency which produced the advertisement and the media which (have) distributed it about its contents.
+In the notification, the Advertising Council shall request the complainee to appeal to advertisers and other entities which were involved in the production or distribution of the advertisement, for the implementation of the resolution.

 V. Publication of the Adjudication Panel’s resolutions

 - Publication of the resolution.
 All final and binding resolutions of the Adjudication Panel (with no measure of appeal) shall be published in the (online) information portal of the Advertising Council – within seven business days of the issue of the resolution in writing.

 - The Advertising Council is an entity acting on clear and transparent principles and in the public interest, benefiting from the constitutionally guaranteed freedom of communication, whose activities are based on self-regulation.
 Publishing resolutions is an action that corresponds to the statutory purpose of the Advertising Council regardless of the complainant’s participation in the proceedings.